gtk-rs/gtk4-rs/book/src/main_event_loop.md

 > If you come from another language than Rust, you might be uncomfortable with the thought of running tasks in separate threads before even looking at other options.
 > Luckily, Rust's safety guarantees allow you to stop worrying about the nasty bugs that concurrency tends to bring.

+## Channels

 Typically, we want to keep track of the work in the task.
 In our case, we don't want the user to spawn additional tasks while an existing one is still running.
-In order to achieve that we can create a channel with the crate [`async-channel`](https://docs.rs/async-channel/latest/async_channel/index.html).
+In order exchange information with the task we can create a channel with the crate [`async-channel`](https://docs.rs/async-channel/latest/async_channel/index.html).
 Let's add it by executing the following in the terminal:

 ```